wds4/DCoSL/bounties/curatedLists/phase1.md

 Phase 1: Curated Lists explorer
 =====

 Create a website where users can browse existing Curated Lists and observe the results of list curation using different seed users.
-Compare to [listr.lol](https://listr.lol) (except that listr.lol).

 ## Bounty: 10,000,000 sats